 I-Mab is not an operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries based in China and the United States.
-We and our subsidiaries face various legal and operational risks and uncertainties related to doing business in mainland China.
-A significant part of our business operations in China are conducted through our subsidiaries in the PRC, and we and our subsidiaries are subject to complex and evolving PRC laws and regulations.
-For example, we and our subsidiaries in the PRC face risks associated with regulatory approvals on offshore offerings and the lack of inspection on our auditors by the Public Company Accounting Oversight Board (United States), or PCAOB, which may impact our ability to conduct certain businesses, accept foreign investments, or list on a United States or other foreign exchange.
-These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value.
+We and our subsidiaries face various legal and operational risks and uncertainties related to doing business in China.
+A significant part of our business operations in China are conducted through our PRC subsidiaries, and we and our subsidiaries are subject to complex and evolving PRC laws and regulations.
+For example, the PRC government has recently issued statements and regulatory actions relating to areas such as the regulatory approvals on offshore offerings and listings by, and foreign investment in, China-based users, anti-monopoly actions and oversight on cybersecurity and data privacy.
+In addition, we also face risks arising from the prospective uncertainties associated with the ability of the Public Company Accounting Oversight Board (United States), or the PCAOB, to completely inspect registered public accounting firms headquartered in mainland China (including our independent auditor).
+These risks and uncertainties may impact our ability to conduct certain businesses, accept foreign investments, or list or conduct offerings on a United States or other foreign exchange, and could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to offer or continue to offer securities to investors, or cause such securities to significantly decline in value.
 For a detailed description of risks related to doing business in China, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China."

-PRC government's significant authority in regulating our operations and its oversight and control over offerings conducted overseas by, and foreign investment in, China-based issuers could significantly limit or completely hinder our ability to offer or continue to offer securities to investors.
+The PRC government has significant authority in regulating our operations and may influence our operations.
+It may exert more oversight and control over offerings conducted overseas by, and foreign investment in, China-based issuers, which could significantly limit or completely hinder our ability to offer or continue to offer securities to investors.
 Implementation of industry-wide regulations, including data security or anti-monopoly related regulations, in this nature may cause the value of such securities to significantly decline.
 For more details, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-The PRC government's significant oversight and discretion over our business operations could result in a material adverse change in our operations and the value of our ADSs."